Your garden is a fantastic wildlife area. Try not to use pesticides as this will kill so many of the useful insects as well as the pests.

 It’s a bit of a myth that hedgehogs love to eat slugs, if only it were true.
 They prefer beetles, caterpillars, grasshoppers and various other insect species, however they make a great addition to any garden.
 Hedgehogs hibernate for the winter so leave a nice pile of vegetation in which they can overwinter (but not a bonfire).

 Frogs and toads will eat a few slugs, but many garden slugs live underground so can’t be reached.

 Encourage thrushes into your garden (by supplying the right food, fresh water, suitable shelter and safe nesting sites), they love to eat snails and other insects.

 They need twigs and leaves for nest building, so a pile of loose material will really help.

-Insects will use man-made structures to lay eggs, or to hibernate in through the winter, either as an adult or larvae.
+Insects will use man-made structures to lay eggs, or hibernate in through the winter, either as an adult or larva.
 These range from woodpiles, garden canes and furniture to holes in brickwork and garden sheds.
 Find out how to make your own insect home from the RSPB or Eden Project.
 Alternatively, buy ready made homes from Greenkey.

 They also kill so many other species apart from the target pests.

 Populations of many smaller bird species in UK have declined rapidly over the last 40 years.
 There are many factors thought to have contributed such as changes in farming practices, increased disease and huge reduction of hedgerows.